felurye/links-uteis/automacao-de-teste.md

 In this tutorial, we will learn about the xpath and different XPath expression to find the complex or dynamic elements, whose attributes changes dynamically on refresh or any operations.*

+### [#]https://www.guru99.com/using-contains-sbiling-ancestor-to-find-element-in-selenium.html) XPath Contains, Sibling, Ancestor, AND OR, Parent, Start with, Axes in Selenium Webdriver

+**Previa:**
+>*If a simple XPath is not able to find a complicated web element for our test script, we need to use the functions from XPath 1.0 library.
+With the combination of these functions, we can create more specific XPath.
+Let's discuss a 3 such functions – 1.
+Contains; 2.
+Sibling; 3.
+Ancestor; 4.And OR; 5.
+Parent;*

 _______________________________
 ## Vídeos/Palestras